computersarecool/willynolan.com/_posts/projects/2017-04-05-social-canvas.md

 ---
 <p>
 Social Canvas is probably the world's largest multiplayer game installation.
 It functions like most tile-matching video games except on a much, much larger scale.
+It was created in 2018 and installed at the MGM Cotai in Macau.
 </p>

 <p>